 - You can set up a Ping for whatever activity the camera can see: for example, "tell me when you see Joey," then you'll get a Ping as soon as that event happens.

-- You can be pinged if an invited user comes or goes: "ping me when Jen leaves the house"
+- You can get a Ping if an invited user comes or goes: "Ping me when Jen leaves the house"

 - You can also have Lighthouse notify you if something you're expecting to happen doesn't: "tell me if Jane isn't home by 5pm."

 How do I set up a Ping to have Lighthouse notify me of something?